What’s happening

 Professional Development

-• Courses, conferences, and seminars
+• Courses, classes, conferences, and seminar fees, including:

 • Required software and books